Crowd manipulation: Historical analysis

 In order to capitalize fully upon historical context, it is essential to conduct a thorough audience analysis to understand the desires, fears, concerns, and biases of the target crowd.
 This may be done through scientific studies, focus groups, and polls.

 It is also imperative to differentiate between a crowd and a mob to gauge the magnitude crowd manipulation should be used to.
 A United Nations training guide on crowd control states that "a crowd is a lawful gathering of people, who are organized disciplined and have an objective.
 A mob is a crowd who have gone out of control because of various and powerful influences, such as racial tension or revenge."

-Site selection

-Where a crowd assembles also provides opportunities to manipulate thoughts, feelings, and emotions.
-Location, weather, lighting, sound, and even the shape of an arena all influence a crowd's willingness to participate.

-Symbolic and tangible backdrops like the Brandenburg Gate, used by Presidents John F. Kennedy, Ronald Reagan, and Bill Clinton in 1963, 1987, and 1994, respectively, can evoke emotions before the crowd manipulator opens his or her mouth to speak.
-George W. Bush's "Bullhorn Address" at Ground Zero following the 2001 terrorist attack on the World Trade Center is another example of how venue can amplify a message.
-In response to a rescue worker's shout, "I can't hear you", President Bush shouted back, "I can hear you!
-I can hear you!
-The rest of the world hears you!
-And the people—and the people who knocked these buildings down will hear all of us soon!"
-The crowd erupted in cheers and patriotic chants.